JuliaRandom/RandomExtensions.jl/README.md

    (like `Set`, `Dict`, `SparseArray`, `String`, `BitArray`);

 3) define a `Rand` iterator, which produces lazily random values.

+Point 1) defines a `Distribution` type which is incompatible with the "Distributions.jl" package.
+Input on how to unify the two approaches is welcome.
+Point 2) goes somewhat against the trend in `Base` to create containers using their constructors -- which by the way may be achieved with the `Rand` iterator from point 3).
+Still, I like the terser approach here, as it simply generalizes to other containers the __current__ `rand` API creating arrays.
+See the issue linked above for a discussion on those topics.

 There is not much documentation for now: `rand`'s docstring is updated,